RaithSphere/VR-Stuff/README.md

 * Attach the HRM to its strap and put it on.
 * Ensure no other applications or devices are connected (listening) to the HRM.
 * Run the command "python -m pip install -r requirements.txt" - If you are using Linux make sure its Python 3.6 the command is linked to
+* If your using windows please check the windows only section before proceeding
 * Scan for your device MAC Address using discover.py (Windows Only).
 * Add your MAC Address to Config.example and rename to Config.conf
 * Start the script by doing **python3 HRM.py** or **python HRM.py**